-Mechanical relays require more control current than SSRs, and cannot be controlled directly by the digital I/O on the U3.
+Mechanical relays require more control current than SSRs, and cannot be controlled directly by the digital I/O on the U6.
 To control higher currents with the digital I/O, some sort of buffer is used.
 Some options are a discrete transistor (e.g. 2N2222), a specific chip (e.g. ULN2003), or an op-amp.

-Note that the U3 DACs can source enough current to control almost anySSR and even some mechanical relays, and thus can be a convenient way to control 1 or 2 relays.
-With the DACs you would typically use a sourcing configuration (DAC/GND) rather than sinking (VS/DAC).
+Note that the U6 DACs can source enough current to control almost any SSR and even some mechanical relays, and thus can be a convenient way to control 1 or 2 relays.

 The RB12 relay board is a useful accessory available from LabJack.
-This board connects to the DB15 connector on the U3 and accepts up to 12 industry standard I/O modules (designed for Opto22 G4 modules and similar).
+This board connects to the DB15 connector on the U6 and accepts up to 12 industry standard I/O modules (designed for Opto22 G4 modules and similar).

 Another accessory available from LabJack is the LJTick-RelayDriver.
-This is a two channel module that plugs into the U3 screw-terminals, and allows two digital lines to each hold off up to 50 volts and sink up to 200 mA.
+This is a two channel module that plugs into the U6 screw-terminals, and allows two digital lines to each hold off up to 50 volts and sink up to 200 mA.
 This allows control of virtually any solid-state or mechanical relay.